EngenderHealth

-EngenderHealth is a 501(c)(3) nonprofit organization based in Washington, D.C. active in sexual and reproductive health (SRH) operating in nearly 20 countries throughout Africa, Asia, and the Americas.
+EngenderHealth is a 501(c)(3) nonprofit organization based in Washington, D.C., with a focus in sexual and reproductive health (SRH).
+The organization operates in nearly 20 countries throughout Africa, Asia, and North and South America.

-The organization was established in 1943 and provided access to voluntary surgical contraception in the United States during its first 25 years.
-It has since expanded its mission to "training health care professionals and partnering with governments and communities to make high-quality family planning and sexual and reproductive health services available today" and in the future.
+The organization was established in 1943, providing access to voluntary surgical contraception in the United States during its first 25 years.
+It has since expanded its mission to "training health care professionals and partnering with governments and communities to make high-quality family planning as well as sexual and reproductive health services available today and for generations to come."

 History

 In the course of its existence, EngenderHealth has undergone changes in name and mission, reflecting internal debate, shifts in public policy, and changes in public opinion and international awareness.
-The organization has been described as a prime example of how the modern US family planning movement was shaped by three overlapping but distinguishable social forces, namely the eugenics movement, the movement for (female) reproductive rights, and the population control movement.
+The organization has been described as a prime example of how the modern US family planning movement was shaped by three overlapping but distinguishable social forces: the eugenics movement, the movement for (female) reproductive rights, and the population control movement.